 – Pee Dee Electric, Wadesboro

 – Randolph EMC, Asheboro

 – Roanoke Electric Cooperative, Aulander

 – South River EMC, Dunn

 – Surry-Yadkin EMC, Dobson

-NRECA International works to develop and implement successful, sustainable, scalable rural electrification programs that improve education, healthcare, safety and economic opportunity.
-The organization has brought electricity to more than 160 million people in 44 developing countries.
+The project was completed in partnership with NRECA International, which works to develop and implement successful, sustainable, scalable rural electrification programs that improve education, healthcare, safety and economic opportunity.
+The organization has brought electricity to more than 160 million people in 44 developing countries since 1962.

 View additional photos of the volunteers, villagers and community of Laphía on Google Photos.